Rethinking Continual Learning with Progressive Neural Collapse: Introduction

 \section{Introduction}

-Continual Learning (CL) has gained significant attention in recent years, aiming to build an agent to mimic the extraordinary human abilities to learn different tasks in a lifelong manner.
-A central challenge here is \textit{\textbf{Catastrophic Forgetting}}, i.e., deep neural networks (DNNs) exhibit a pronounced tendency to lose previously acquired knowledge when trained on new tasks \cite{mccloskey1989catastrophic}.
-Within the spectrum of CL scenarios, class-incremental learning (CIL) presents the most formidable setting \cite{masana2022class}, where the model must not only address the current task by differentiating intra-task classes but also retain the knowledge of prior tasks by distinguishing historical classes from newly introduced ones.
-Nevertheless, achieving this dual objective remains particularly challenging, as evidenced by the suboptimal performance of existing CL methodologies.
+Continual Learning (CL) has gained much attention in recent years, aiming to mimic the extraordinary human abilities to learn different tasks in a lifelong manner.
+A key challenge here is \textit{\textbf{Catastrophic Forgetting}}, i.e., deep neural networks (DNNs) exhibit a pronounced tendency to lose previously acquired knowledge when trained on new tasks \citep{mccloskey1989catastrophic}.
+Within the spectrum of CL scenarios, class-incremental learning (CIL) presents the most formidable setting \citep{masana2022class}, where the model must not only address the current task by differentiating intra-task classes but also retain the knowledge of prior tasks by distinguishing historical classes from newly introduced ones.
+Yet, achieving this dual objective remains particularly challenging, as evidenced by the suboptimal performance of existing CL methods.

 Recent studies (e.g., \cite{papyan2020prevalence}) have identified a compelling empirical phenomenon in DNN training termed \textbf{\textit{Neural Collapse (NC)}}.
 During the terminal phase of training—when the training error asymptotically approaches zero—the last-layer features of samples within the same class converge to their class-specific mean, while the means of all classes align with their corresponding classifier prototypes.
-These prototypes further collapse geometrically to form the vertices of a \textbf{\textit{Simplex Equiangular Tight Frame (ETF)}}, a maximally symmetric and separable configuration.
+These prototypes further collapse geometrically to form the vertices of a \textbf{\textit{Simplex Equiangular Tight Frame (ETF)}}.
 This phenomenon results in four critical properties: (1) \textit{Feature Collapse}: Features from samples within the same class converge to their class-specific mean, effectively eliminating within-class variability.
 (2) \textit{ETF Geometric Alignment}: The class-specific means for all classes align with the vertices of an ETF.
 (3) \textit{Classifier-Prototype Equivalence}: These class means further align with the weights of the linear classifier.
 (4) \textit{Decision Simplification}: Predictions reduce to a nearest-class-mean rule, where test samples are assigned to the class whose feature mean is the closest.